nkreipke/FTPManager/README.md

 Created by [nkreipke](http://nkreipke.de "nkreipke") and [jweinert](http://www.csundm.de "csundm") (both links refer to German pages).
 For questions, email git@nkreipke.de.

-This class can be used in any kind of application (even commercial).
-It would be nice to refer to this project in the credits of your app, however it is not necessary.
+For licence information, please refer to the license file in the FTPManager directory.

 Feel free to fork and improve this project.